 Stock market corrections are scary but normal.
-In fact, they're a sign of a healthy market in most cases.
-A stock market correction is usually defined as a drop in stock prices of 10% or greater from their most recent peak.
-If prices drop by 20% or more, it's called a bear market.
+They're a sign of a healthy market in most cases.
+A stock market correction is usually defined as a drop in stock prices of 10% or more from their most recent peak.
+If prices drop by 20% or more, investors refer to it as a "bear market."

 Frequency of Market Corrections

 The S&P 500 Index has recorded 54 market corrections and bear markets since 1928.
 The longest market correction on record lasted 929 days from March 2000 to October 2002; the highest loss was -59% from October 2007 to March 2009.